 How are you involved outside of your academics at UBC?

 Outside of class, I’m decently involved around campus!
 You’ll be sure to find me either in LFS Student Services working as a Student Ambassador, at CiTR 101.9 FM and Discorder Magazine volunteering on the student executive, or out on the soccer pitch with my intramural team.
-Apart from that, my roles as a Jumpstart Orientation Leader and a residence advisor have shown me how important something small like a friendly smile or simple hello can be to someone else and taking part in LFS Tri-Mentoring has helped me develop career goals and networking strategies as I move forward in my degree.
+Apart from that, my roles as a Jumpstart Orientation Leader and a residence advisor have shown me how important something small like a friendly smile or simple hello can be to someone else and taking part in LFS Mentorship Program has helped me develop career goals and networking strategies as I move forward in my degree.

 What advice would you give a high school student considering applying to LFS?